This post is part of our Easy, Waste-Busting Food and Drink Recipes resource.

 - 2-3 tablespoons of olive oil

 - Flour for dusting work surface (rice flour is great for dusting, but you can just use more pea flour or standard flour if not concerned about gluten)

 - Mix together all the dried ingredients and the herbs in a mixing bowl (but not the dusting flour).

 - Add the olive oil and mix by hand until the mixture becomes like breadcrumbs.

 - Add water, a tablespoon at a time, mixing between additions, until the dough comes together in a firm, non-crumbly, consistent dough that is not too sticky.
 We usually use around 5 tablespoons of water.

-- Dust work surface with rice flour (or regular flour if you aren’t concerned about gluten) and then roll out dough until ½ cm thick, adding more dusting flour if needed to avoid sticking.
+- Dust work surface with flour and then roll out dough until ½ cm thick, adding more dusting flour if needed to avoid sticking.

 - Put the rolled out sheet of dough onto a baking tray and then score crackers to desired shape and size.